Nursery and pre-school education

 - On maternity, paternity, shared parental or adoption leave, or if they are on statutory sick leave.

-- If the parent is a non-European Economic Area (EEA) national, they must have recourse to public funds.
+- If you are a non-European Economic Area (EEA) national, you must have recourse to public funds.

 Who will not qualify?